There’s an old joke in SEO circles. It goes like this:

 Since mobile searches make up more than half of all searches, Google puts a premium on mobile-optimized sites.
 If your site is not set to automatically format for mobile, consider 80% of your traffic will bounce off.
 According to Google, mobile-friendly sites show up higher in search results.

 Speed is crucial as well.
-If your mobile site doesn’t load within three seconds, half of visitors will abandon it before it loads.
+If your mobile site doesn’t load within three seconds, half of the visitors will abandon it before it loads.
 It helps with conversions as well.
 Publisher sites that loaded within five seconds earned as much as double the ad revenue as sites that took longer to load.

 Using so-called “longtail keywords” can also pay dividends when it comes to ranking on search.
 These are search phrases with longer word counts that can be relevant to searcher intent.
 A keyword might be “bicycle.”
 A longtail keyword might be “red bicycle with leather seats.”
 If you’re selling red bikes with leather seats, this result is more relevant to searchers and search engines will reward you for it.
 If people need your specific product or service, they’re more likely to find it.
 There’s also a lot less competition for these longtail keywords.